Lucio Cinti

-Lucio Cinti Luna (born 23 February 2000) is an Argentine rugby union player, currently playing for Premiership Rugby side London Irish.
-His preferred position is centre or wing.
+Lucio Constantino Cinti Luna (born 23 February 2000) is an Argentine professional rugby union player who plays as a centre for Premiership Rugby club Saracens and the Argentina national team.

+Club career

+He joined Premiership Rugby side London Irish in October 2021.
+He moved to Saracens in June 2023, following the collapse of London Irish.

-Professional career
+International career

 Cinti was named in the Argentine squad for the 2020 Tri Nations Series in October 2020.
 He was named in the side for Argentina's opening game of the tournament against New Zealand.

-He joined Premiership Rugby side London Irish in October 2021.